Great Wolf Resorts

-Great Wolf Resorts, Inc. (formerly known as Great Wolf Lodge) is a chain of resort hotels and indoor water parks.
-The company owns and operates its family resorts under the Great Wolf Lodge brand.
+Great Wolf Resorts, Inc. is an American company which owns and operates the Great Wolf Lodge chain of family resort hotels and indoor water parks.
 In addition to a water park, each resort features restaurants, arcades, spas, and children's activities.
 Great Wolf Resorts is headquartered in Chicago, Illinois.

 History

 Great Wolf Lodge began as a small indoor water park resort called Black Wolf Lodge which was founded in 1997 by brothers Jack and Andrew "Turk" Waterman, the original owners of Noah's Ark Water Park in Wisconsin Dells, Wisconsin.
 Black Wolf Lodge was purchased by The Great Lakes Companies Inc. in 1999.
 In 2000, president and founder, Craig A. Stark, and the team changed the name to Great Wolf Lodge and the company headquarters were established in Madison, Wisconsin.
 In 2001, the company built a second location in Sandusky, Ohio, and named it Great Bear Lodge.
 When a third location opened in 2003, the decision was made to place all future parks under the Great Wolf Lodge banner.
 The name of the Ohio location was changed to Great Wolf Lodge in 2004.
 The chain has since added nineteen additional locations and has one under construction.

 On May 1, 2012, Great Wolf Resorts announced it was adding a new amenity or attraction to each of the resorts in time for the summer season.
 In addition, the company spent more than $4 million renovating the company's first two locations – Wisconsin Dells and Sandusky.

 In April 2017, Great Wolf Resorts relocated its corporate headquarters to Chicago, Illinois.